About Elevated Permissions

 However, there are legitimate scenarios where it's necessary to call a method that requires higher-level permissions than the current user has.

-In Wix sites and Wix apps, you can use elevation to ensure the method is always called with the required level of authorization.
+In Wix sites, Wix apps, and Wix-managed headless projects, you can use elevation to ensure the method is always called with the required level of authorization.

-Note: In Wix headless projects, you can make calls with the required level of authorization using API key authentication.
+• In self-managed headless projects, use API key authentication to make calls with the required level of authorization.

 Security considerations

-Elevation permits users to call methods they typically can't access.
-Therefore, you should only use it intentionally and securely.
+Elevation permits identities to call methods they typically can't access.
+Therefore, only use elevation intentionally and securely.

 Due to potential security risks, methods can only be elevated in backend code.